WHAT IS RHEUMATOID ARTHRITIS?

 Paracetamol may be taken alongside NSAIDs, but some over-the-counter pain relievers, ibuprofen for example, are NSAIDs and these should not be combined with other NSAIDs.
 Stronger pain relievers such as codeine and tramadol are rarely used for treating rheumatoid arthritis because of their side effects.

 The most commonly used example is prednisone.
 These drugs suppress the immune system and shut down the inflammatory process.
 Steroids are generally used to bring the disease under control while waiting for other treatments to take effect.
 Steroids are usually used as short courses because of the risk of side effects from long-term use.

 Disease-modifying antirheumatic drugs (DMARDs)

 DMARDs including methotrexate, sulfasalazine and leflunomide can reduce the symptoms of inflammation, and can slow down disease progression and risk of damage in the long term.
 They are particularly effective if they are prescribed early on, usually within 12 weeks of your symptoms appearing.

 Biologic medicines are used when other medications have been tried but severe symptoms are still present.
-Medicines like Enbrel are made from human proteins that get right to the source of the problem.
-Enbrel catches on to and inhibits another protein already in your body called tumour necrosis factor (TNF), which is a naturally occurring chemical messenger in your bloodstream.
+Medicines like Enbrel® are made from human proteins that get right to the source of the problem.
+Enbrel® catches on to and inhibits another protein already in your body called tumour necrosis factor (TNF), which is a naturally occurring chemical messenger in your bloodstream.
 Too much TNF often plays a part in causing the painful swelling and redness around your joints in rheumatological conditions.
-Enbrel works by blocking the effects of too much TNF, which means that it cannot start the process that leads to inflammation.
+Enbrel® works by helping to block the effects of too much TNF, which means that it cannot start the process that leads to inflammation.

 Other ways to control your symptoms: